Acxiom/metalus/docs/pipeline-drivers.md

 # Pipeline Drivers
 Pipeline drivers are the entry point for any Metalus application.
 A default and Kafka based (streaming) drivers are provided.
-The pipeline driver chosen will use a *DriverSetup* to configure the application prior to execution.
+The pipeline driver chosen requires a *DriverSetup* to configure the application prior to execution.

 ## DriverSetup
 The *DriverSetup* is invoked by the chosen driver class with a map containing all of the application command line